TL;DR

 Navigate the changing directory landscape

-Blastra automates listing management across G2, Capterra, and dozens of other B2B software directories—so you're never dependent on just one platform
+Blastra is a SaaS listings management platform.
+We manage your presence across G2, Capterra, and dozens of other directories — so you're never dependent on just one platform.